Appeals – Claims

 - Depending on the last three criteria noted in point 4 above, the review may be delayed and appropriate directions will be given to the Operations Division concerning further inquiries to collect additional information.
 The worker is advised by the Appeals Department in writing as to how the situation will be handled.
 Alternatively, Operations staff will be asked to review the original decision, and respond directly to the request.

-- The Appeals Department will monitor directions on such claims and where the decision is not changed by Operations staff, review by the Appeals Department will proceed on a priority basis.
+- When the Appeals Department provides direction on a claim file, and where the decision is not changed by Operations staff, Operations staff will inform the Appeals Department to facilitate a review by the Appeals Department on a priority basis.

 - Where it is determined that a review can proceed, the Appeals Department will immediately acknowledge the appeal in writing and provide the appellant a time estimate of when the review will take place.

 - The worker and employer are advised in writing of the decision(s) in dispute, and invited to provide additional information in support of their respective positions.

 - An Appeals Officer will review all claim information relevant to the issue in dispute.
 The Appeals Officer may then make inquiries to collect additional information, direct Operations staff to make such inquiries, or seek advice from a WCB medical consultant.
 Under normal circumstances, the review is limited to the decision(s) in dispute.
 However, the Appeals Officer has authority to consider other issues, which may come to light in the course of the review, in cases of blatant error or non-compliance with policies.

 - The worker or employer may request a meeting or telephone conference with the Appeals Officer.
 The purpose of such a meeting is to allow them the opportunity to provide additional information or clarify certain issues related to the appeal.